How to Avoid 4 Bad Investing Habits That Can Destroy Your Nest Egg

 - 5% Emerging-market stock funds

-The concept of noise vs signals is recognizing the inconsequential and useless information and instead finding the actually meaningful information and using that to adjust your portfolio as necessary.
+The concept of noise vs signals is recognizing the inconsequential and useless information and instead of finding the actually meaningful information and using that to adjust your portfolio as necessary.

 How can you cut back on the noise?

 - Remind yourself of your plan.
-Keep a post it or note about what your target asset allocation is for your portfolio.
+Keep a post-it or note about what your target asset allocation is for your portfolio.
 Have your reasons why you chose this accessible so you can refer to it when you're tempted to chase a ‘hot tip'.